 This may seem like A LOT of ingredients, but I promise you there much overlap and it’s just as easy to throw together as any chicken and rice casserole.
 The marinade is a play on Thai chicken satay, which is usually barbequed over a hot grill, but in this case, gets browned on top of the rice in the oven.
 It’s usually served with a Thai peanut sauce, which in this case infuses the creamy coconut broth that the rice, scallions and chiles are cooked in.

-To make this Low FODMAP, simply reduce the coconut milk to 1 cup and increase the water or low FODMAP chicken stock by 1 cup, and omit the sriracha.
+To make this Low FODMAP, simply reduce the coconut milk to 1 cup and increase the water or low FODMAP chicken stock by 1 cup, use only green parts of the scallion, and omit the sriracha.